 Rule-making continued.
 Another Royal Placat was issued in 1684 - Charles XI was now of age - regarding finds of coins of gold, silver, copper and metallic vessels.
 This placat applied to objects that had been hidden in the earth in unruly times or finds from lakebed or seabed, and stated that such finds should be reported.
 If no one turned up with proof of ownership within a year, then the find would fall to the king by two thirds and the remaining third to the finder.
-Punishment would follow "according to law", which in this case meant the rules on theft in Chapter 32 of the general country code.
-The fact that the finder would get just one third for his troubles probably led to a lack of enthusiasm for turning in valuable finds, and the share was later augmented to one half.
-The fact that the finder would get just one half.
-The fact that the finder would get just one third for his troubles probably led to a lack of enthusiasm for turning in valuable finds, and the share was later augmented to one half.
+Punishment would follow "according to law", which in this case meant the rules on theft in Chapter 32 of the general country code.10 The fact that the finder would get just one third for his troubles probably led to a lack of enthusiasm for turning in valuable finds, and the share was later augmented to one half.11

-- 3 Henrik Schück, Kgl.
+Henrik Schück, Kgl.
 Vitterhets Historie och Antikvitetsakademien.
-Dess Förhistoria och Historia, 1 and 2 [The Prehistory and History of the Royal Academy of Learning, History and Antiquities], (Stockholm: Wahlström & Widstrand.
-1932.
-1933).
-43. - 4 Schück, Kgl.
-Vitterhets Historie och Antikvitetsakademien, 1, 252. - 5 Schück, Kgl.
-Vitterhets Historie och Antikvitetsakademien, 1, 255 and 2, 60 ff. - 6 Schück, Kgl.
-Vitterhets Historie och Antikvitetsakademien, 2, 65 ff. - 7 Erik Flodérus and K.A.
-Gustawsson,"Fasta fornlämningar" [Ancient fixed Remains], in Ad Patriam Illustrandam (Uppsala: Almqvist & Wiksell, 1946), - 8 Thomas Adlercreutz, Kulturegendomsrätt.
+Desss Förhistoria och Historia, and 2 [The Prehistory and History of the Royal Academy of Learning, History and Antiquities], (Stockholm: Wahlström & Widstrand, 1932, 1933), 43.

+4 Schück, Kgl.
+Vitterhets Historie och Antikvitetsakademien, 1, 252.

+5 Schück, Kgl.
+Vitterhets Historie och Antikvitetsakademien, 1, 255 and 2, 60 ff.

+6 Schück, Kgl.
+Vitterhets Historie och Antikvitetsakademien, 2, 65 ff.

+7 Erik Flodérus and K.A.
+Gustawsson,"Fasta fornlämningar" [Ancient fixed Remains], in Ad Patriam Illustrandam (Uppsala: Almqvist & Wiksell, 1946), 246.

+8 Thomas Adlercreutz, Kulturegendomsrätt.
 Med en kommentar till kulturminneslagen [Cultural Property Law.
-With a Commentary to the Cultural Monuments Act], (Stockholm: Fakta Info Direkt, 2001), 27. - 9 Per-Olof Westlund, "Byggnadsminnen" [Historic Buildings], in Ad Patriam Illustrandam, 321 ff. - 10 I. A. Hedenlund, "Fornfynd och hembudsplikt" [Ancient Finds and Pre-emption], in Ad Patriam Illustrandam, 376. - 11 Thomas Adlercreutz, "Sweden," in The Protection of the Underwater Cultural Heritage.
+With a Commentary to the Cultural Monuments Act], (Stockholm: Fakta Info Direkt, 2001), 27.

+9 Per-Olof Westlund, "Byggnadsminnen" [Historic Buildings], in Ad Patriam Illustrandam, 321 ff.

+10 I. A. Hedenlund, "Fornfynd och hembudsplikt" [Ancient Finds and Pre-emption], in Ad Patriam Illustrandam, 376.

+11 Thomas Adlercreutz, "Sweden," in The Protection of the Underwater Cultural Heritage.
 In National Perspectives in Light of the UNESCO Convention 2001, ed.
 Sarah Dromgoole (Leiden: Martinus Nijhoff, 2006), 298.

+How well the placat came to be respected by the population at large is difficult to tell.
+Inventorying, however, was ongoing during most of the 17th century and certainly saved many monuments from neglect and destruction.
+At the turn of that century into the next Sweden was involved in unsuccessful wars which took most of the attention and resources away.
+When Charles XII was killed in 1718, autocratic government ended and the Parliament effectively took over.
+Less interest went into the study of the past.
+The 18th century came with the Enlightenment and a study of the present and the future.